LCC-CIT/CS296N-Example-BookReviews/README.md

   - `add-migration NewMigration -project SQLiteMigrations`
   - `script-migration -project SQLiteMigrations`

+**Note:** You may need to explicitly build the SQLiteMigrations project after adding a migration so that the new migration is copied to the BookReviews project (it is included in the .dll that is output to the bin folder).

 The SQLiteMigrations project was created following this tutorial:
 [Using a Separate Migrations Project](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/projects?tabs=vs)
 Note: In the BookReviews project, I did not add a reference to the SQLiteMigrations project.